Alex-Oma/Software-Development-2-Hangman-Game/README.md

 14. **Intuitive User Interface**
    The game must have a clear and easy-to-navigate interface for menus, gameplay, and viewing stats.

-15. **Simple Scoring System**
-   Points awarded for correct guesses, penalties for incorrect guesses and hints.

 16. **Dynamic Word Generation**
-   The game should draw words dynamically from a curated dictionary or API to ensure variety.
+   The game should draw words dynamically from a curated dictionary.

 ---